MattLWong/mattlwong.com/README.md

-# mattwong.co
+# mattlwong.com
-A static website, with a blog and news about my career as a photographer.
+A static website, with a current blog about my life as a wedding and portrait photographer.
 Powered by Jekyll. pt src="https://ajax.go